RajathPrabhu221/SCL_Maxo/README.md

 ####
 - It's super easy!
-Install the free (Our App name) , click on "New Meeting," and invite up to (number of people) people to join you on video!
-Connect with anyone on Android based phones and tablets, other mobile devices, Windows.
+Install the free (Our App name), click on "New Meeting," and invite up to (number of people) people to join you on video!
+Connect with anyone on Android-based phones and tablets, other mobile devices, Windows.
 - This app especially allows the group, teachers, leaders, students to join the conference without any restrictions.
 This will be very helpful for the students and teachers for teaching purposes.